phu-trieu/stonk-reacts/README.md

 * User can search for a company.
 * User can view a list of search results.
 * User can view stock details from a certain company.
-* When viewing stock details, user can also view a GIF reaction based on the stock's intraday performance.
+* When viewing stock details, user can also view a GIF reaction based on the stocks intraday performance.

 **Previews**